foundersandcoders/open-tourism-platform/data_spec_v1.md

 ## User Roles
 Unless otherwise specified, the below roles have any permissions assigned to roles lower in the list below.

-- SUPER - OWNER of the open platform.
+- SUPER - Owner of the open platform.
 - ADMIN - moderator can create any data -> can assign ownership of content
+- OWNER - Specific to resource.
 - BASIC - can have ownership of organisations / their data / events / products

-## Data Model - Schema and Permissioning
+## Data Model

 ### Users